davilo61/zerostep_demo/README.md

 # SauceDemo Playwright Test

-An automated test suite for the SauceDemo sample e-commerce website using Playwright for browser automation.
+An automated test suite that uses the ZeroStep AI agent on the SauceDemo sample e-commerce website using Playwright.

 ## Features